Postgraduate Course

 You can study this postgraduate course full time or part time.
 This allows you to fit your studies around other commitments.

-If you choose to study full time the course will take 1 year to complete and you will study 5 compulsory modules.
+If you choose to study full time the course will take 1 year to complete.
+You will study:

-If you choose to study part time the course will take 2 or 3 years to complete and the modules will be split across both years.
+If you choose to study part time the course will take 2 years to complete and the modules will be split across both years.

 You can find out which modules are available in each term in the Course Specifications.